How to Adult

 Identity in the Workplace

-Join Larry Handerhan ’05, Vice President of the Alumni Association, and fellow panelists Kim Trauceniek (Student Life), Roy Montgomery (OIE) and Carolyn Starks (Admission), for a discussion about how, when, if… to be yourself in the workplace.
+Larry Handerhan ’05, President of the Alumni Association, and fellow panelists Kim Trauceniek (Student Life), Roy Montgomery (OIE) and Carolyn Starks (Admission), led a discussion about how, when, if… to be yourself in the workplace.
 Larry is the Chief of Staff for the D.C.
 Department of Human Services, previously worked at HUD for several years, and holds an MPA from the Woodrow Wilson School at Princeton University.

 What’s For Dinner?
 Cooking and Shopping Healthfully